Here are Mizu’s adventures. Find out if she has been to your city…

 The Great Pacific Train Journey

-Day 1 Mizu boarded the Indian Pacific at Sydney and navigated her suitcase through the narrow corridors of the train.
-She found her seat besides a square window inside a compact twin cabin.
-There, two vacant bunkers lay waiting to be occupied by two strangers.
-After placing her suitcase beneath the bunker and sitting by…
+Mizu boarded the Indian Pacific at Sydney and navigated her suitcase through the narrow corridors of the train.
+She found her seat besides a square window inside a compact…

 Mizu lands in the “city of bones”